-Feral cats and the vacuum effect
+Feral Cats and the Vacuum Effect

 Feral cats have been living outside in the close proximity to humans for over 10,000 years.
 Feral cats choose to reside in locations for two reasons:

-Animal control agencies have been catching and killing cats for decades in a misguided attempt to reduce the number of feral cats in a given area.
-Animal control continues to practice catch and kill even though the number of outdoor cats does not decrease, proving the futility of these practices.
+Animal Control agencies have been catching and killing cats for decades in a misguided attempt to reduce the number of feral cats in a given area.
+Animal Control continues to practice catch and kill even though the number of outdoor cats does not decrease, proving the futility of these practices.
 This endless, cruel cycle is not supported by the public, and is a gross misuse of tax dollars.
-The vacuum effect is just one reason catch and kill is so ineffective.
+The Vacuum Effect is just one reason catch and kill is so ineffective.